awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Performance.md

 |  Amazon Aurora MySQL  |  See [Maximum connections to an Aurora MySQL DB instance](AuroraMySQL.Managing.Performance.md#AuroraMySQL.Managing.MaxConnections)  |
 |  Amazon Aurora PostgreSQL  |  See [Maximum connections to an Aurora PostgreSQL DB instance](AuroraPostgreSQL.Managing.md#AuroraPostgreSQL.Managing.MaxConnections)  |

+**Tip**
-If your applications frequently open and close connections, or have long\-lived connections that approach or exceed the specified limits, we recommend using Amazon RDS Proxy\.
+If your applications frequently open and close connections, or keep a large number of long\-lived connections open, we recommend that you use Amazon RDS Proxy\.
 RDS Proxy is a fully managed, highly available database proxy that uses connection pooling to share database connections securely and efficiently\.
 To learn more about RDS Proxy, see [Using Amazon RDS Proxy](rds-proxy.md)\.

 ## Managing query execution plans<a name="Aurora.Managing.Optimizing"></a>